Skip to Content

 NGR = GGR − creator rewards − affiliate commissions − VIP cashback

-NGR is the basis for the protocol’s performance-based allocation.
-If NGR is zero or negative after deductions, there is nothing to split under this model.
+NGR is what flows back to liquidity providers.
+If NGR is zero or negative after deductions, there is nothing to add to the bankroll for that period.

 How This Connects to the Bankroll

-The bankroll is the onchain pool that pays winning bets.
-Player losses feed into the economic picture as part of gross gaming revenue.
-After the deductions that define NGR, the LP and staker shares reflect participation in that net result under the rules enforced by the protocol.
+The bankroll is the onchain pool of WINR that pays winning bets.
+Player losses feed gross gaming revenue.
+After the deductions that define NGR, the entire net result stays in the bankroll and raises the value of every LP share.

 Summary